Budibase/website/content/blog/alternatives/jira-service-management/index.md

 On the flip side, some users report that ServiceNow’s enterprise focus can make it less suitable for smaller organizations or more sporadic use cases.
 At a high level, this comes down to its scope and complexity, which are potentially excessive for non-enterprise teams.

-ServiceNow also offers a comparatively high time-to-value.
-G2Crowd report that a basic implementation can take up to twice as long as the equivalent solutions in JSM.
+G2Crowd reports that a basic implementation can take longer than the equivalent solutions in JSM.
 This may not be a concern for enterprise teams with longer time horizons, but it could be a decider for SMEs.

 Lastly, like JSM, some users complain of a relatively steep learning curve for end users in ServiceNow, especially when it comes to modifying and maintaining workflows.
 This can be prohibitive for smaller IT teams that lack the resources and expertise to learn the platform.